jackson-mejia/academic-kickstart/content/authors/admin/_index.md

   url: "https://cla.umn.edu/heller-hurwicz"

 # Short bio (displayed in user profile at end of posts)
 bio: I am currently a consulting analyst at Accenture and a research assistant to Professors Anmol Bhandari and Ellen McGrattan at the Heller-Hurwicz Economics Institute at the University of Minnesota.
-My research interests include macroeconomics, corporate taxation, and political economics.
+My research interests include macroeconomics and corporate taxation.
+I will be starting a PhD in economics at MIT in Fall 2021.

 interests:
 - Macroeconomics